ComKinBio/biomassChemistryMSCFoam/README.md

 <!-- PROJECT -->
-# biomassChemistryFoam
+# biomassChemistryMSCFoam

 <!-- PROJECT LOGO -->
-The biomassChemistryFoam is an extended solver based on the official "[coalChemistryFoam](https://github.com/OpenFOAM/OpenFOAM-7/tree/master/applications/solvers/lagrangian/coalChemistryFoam)" solver.
-Instead of using the coalCombustion lib, a new biomassCombustion lib is built.
-The layer-based thermally thick particle model is implemented to calculate the thermal conversion of the biomass particle.
+The biomassChemistryMSCFoam is an extended solver based on the official "[coalChemistryFoam](https://github.com/OpenFOAM/OpenFOAM-7/tree/master/applications/solvers/lagrangian/coalChemistryFoam)" solver, and our developed solver "[biomassChemistryFoam](https://github.com/ComKinBio/biomassChemistryFoam)".
+MSC stands for Meso Scale Coupling.
+It used a better coding structure and design to realize the coupling method in our previous publication [[1]](#1) and [[2]](#2).
 <br />
 <br />